Vicarage Rd Cemetery

 The grave is definitely 561-L which is listed for Mildred Annie Tearle.
 Here is a close-up of the corner post showing (just) its number.
 She is the grand-daughter of Abel 1833 and Sarah nee Davis and g-granddaughter of Joseph 1797 and Maria nee Millings.

-Grass plot 1150 L-CON for William 1857-1933.
+Below is a picture of plot 1150 L-CON for William 1857-1933.
 The clipboard marks the site.
 William married Mary Jewell nee Trust nee Cox.
 He was the son of Abel 1833 and Sarah nee Davis, so he was the brother of Ann Elizabeth 1859, and Mildred Annie’s uncle.
 Joseph 1737.

 A general view showing the location of 1150 L-CON.
 The headstone beyond is for a chap called Rogers.